KarolDawidG/Authentication-React_Express/README.md

 # Features
  - Creating, editing, saving, and deleting multiple-choice tests
- - Ability to export and import data to a txt file
+ - Ability to export and import data to a txt file and PDF
  - Performing A, B, and C multiple-choice tests
  - User Authentication
  - User Registration